reactive-python/reactpy/docs/source/getting-started.rst

 The coroutine above will get added as an event handler to the resulting view.
 When it responds to an event it will use the update function returned by the ``use_state`` Hook to change which image is shown to the user.
-Calling the update function will schedule the Element to be re-rendered.
-That is, the Element's render function will be called again, and its new result will be displayed.
+Calling the update function will schedule the Component to be re-rendered.
+That is, the Component's render function will be called again, and its new result will be displayed.

 .. note::